Alexander-T-Moss/Hex-Zero/README.md

 ## So You Want To Build A Hex-Zero?

-The bill of materials to convert a V0.2 to a HX0 can be found [here](https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing).
-Then with everything you need ordered, you can get cracking printing the [STLs](https://github.com/Alexander-T-Moss/Hex-Zero/tree/main/STLs).
-For the time being you will need to use the CAD as reference when building your HX0, but a detailed instruction manual is being created to be released at a later date!
+The bill of materials to convert a V0.2 to a HX0 can be found [here](https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing) (*make sure to read the comments for help on what you'll need*).
+Then with everything ordered, you can get cracking printing the [STLs](https://github.com/Alexander-T-Moss/Hex-Zero/tree/main/STLs).
+For the time being you will need to use the CAD as reference when building your HX0, but a detailed instruction manual is being created to be released at a later date (*Insert Soon Trademark Meme*)!